simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 * Add a file named `profile_test.py` to the `profilers` module.

-* Define a profiling task in `profile_test.py` whose name starts with 'profile_'.
+* Define a profiling task in `profile_test.py` whose name starts with **profile_**.

-A common profiling task pattern simulates a player logging into the game and submitting decisions.
+At the Wharton Learning Lab, model service load testing is done using a profiling task that simulates a player logging into the game and submitting decisions.
-In this pattern, the task retrieves information about the test player from the Simpl server, emulates the `simpl-react` **simpl** decorator's initial WAMP requests, then submits decisions for the test player.
+The profiling task retrieves information about the test player from the Simpl server, emulates the `simpl-react` **simpl** decorator's initialization WAMP requests, then submits decisions for the test player using WAMP.
-Example profiling tasks with this pattern are in the Simpl `simpl-div-model` and `simpl-calc-model` repositories.
+Example profiling tasks following this pattern are in the Simpl `simpl-div-model` and `simpl-calc-model` repositories.

 In the multi-player **Simpl Div** game's `simpl-div-model` repository, the `profile_test.py` file contents look like: